-Rim light photography – lighting technique for dramatic photos
+Rim light photography – stunning lighting technique for dramatic photos

-Not all photos have or need rim light, but when it is used, it really brings an image to life.
+Not all photos have or need rim light, but when it’s used, it really brings an image to life.
 Rim lighting in photography is dramatic when used as the only light, but can also be a subtle addition to an image when used with other lighting.

 What is rim lighting in photography?

-The first thing to know about rim lighting is that it’s not a specific type of light, as in lighting equipment.
+Rim light isn’t a specific type of light, as in lighting equipment or light source.
 Rim lighting is a way to light your subject from behind and to the side.
 You can use any type of light as a rim light – both natural light and flash light.

 Because rim lighting is a form of backlighting, it’s any light source that’s used predominantly from behind the subject, but not necessarily directly behind as it helps to position it to the side.
-So, while it is backlighting, it’s more than that, it’s a combination of backlighting and side light.
+So, while rim light can be backlighting, it’s more than that, it’s a combination of backlighting and side light.

 You can see rim light in a photo by looking at the edges of the subject, the outline, hence the name rim light.
 When the subject’s edges are clearly lit, you know rim lighting has been used.

-Example of rim lighting.
-I used a two light set up for this rim lit portrait.
-I put a light on each side and slightly behind shining back towards the couple.
-The black background and clothing makes it even more dramatic.
+For this rim lighting example I used a two light set up.
+I put a gridded stripbox light either side and slightly behind the subject shining back towards the subject.
+The black background and clothing makes it even more dramatic, separating the subject from the background.

 What is the purpose of rim light?

 The main purpose of rim lighting is to separate the subject from the background, by lighting the subject’s edges, particularly when the background is the same color as the subject.
-It creates a high contrast dramatic look, often with deep shadows, and adds depth and interest to an image.
+Rim light creates a high contrast dramatic look, often with deep shadows, and adds depth and interest to an image.

-I used the setting sun for a rim light effect and off camera flash to light her from the front
+In this two light setup I used the setting sun for a rim light effect and off camera flash to camera right to light her from the front

 How to create rim light in portrait photography